 Researchers have also discovered that yoga may have a rejuvenating or protective effect on the brain.
 A study focusing on specific brain regions found that the practice of yoga can lead to an increase in brain volume.
 In a study in 2017, Rui Afonso found that long-term practitioners of yoga had significantly thicker PFCs compared to subjects who didn’t practice yoga.
 Like the hippocampus, the PFC naturally attenuates with age, meaning the PCF gets thinner and therefore functions less well.

 In a study in 2014, researchers Sara M. Szczepanski and Robert Knight found that the PFC is correlated with improved cognitive fortitude (organization and control of goal-directed thought and behavior)—what is usually referred to as “executive functioning” of the brain.
 This is very exciting because it indicates through solid evidence what many yoga practitioners have always felt—that yoga can help us stay sharp and regulate our thoughts, emotions, and behaviors as we age.

-With one in four people affected by mental health disorders at some point in their lives, many people are viewing yoga as an effective strategy that can help protect and restore the mental health of individuals throughout the world.
+With one in four people affected by mental health disorders at some point in their lives, many people are viewing yoga and mental health retreats as effective strategies as an effective strategy that can help protect and restore the mental health of individuals throughout the world.
 As yoga becomes more accepted and practiced to support mental health disorders, we hope more research will be published to guide those interested on what kind of yoga to practice and how often.
 This is just the beginning.